hexagonit/hexagonit.portletroles/hexagonit/portletroles/docs/README.rst

 With this `rolemap.xml` User who has `Editor` role can add and manage Events portlet, but not Login portlet.

 You can find which permissions are registered from overrides.zcml file in the package.

+Permission for moving and deleting portlets is controled by `Portlets: Manage own portlets`.